The Inaccuracy of Memory - Did It Really Happen How You Think It Did?

 What I remember most from the night my car was stolen is a sense of watching a drama unfold, and of feeling a little detached from it all.
-When I went back into the school for a second time someone phoned the police – probably me but I can’t say that for sure.
+When I went back into the school for a second time someone phoned the police – probably me but I can’t say for sure.
 Mostly my memories of that night are fragments: the janitor’s face as we stood in the dark, the brightly lit school corridors, the face of another teacher whose car door had been damaged, myself sitting in a little room as a passing teacher said, “I thought you’d gone home hours ago.”

 Nobody quite knows why we remember things the way we do, though many have tried to fathom it.
 Back in 1977, psychologists Roger Brown and James Kulik created the term: “flashbulb memory” to describe the vivid images people often have of surprising and highly important events.
 If you are old enough you probably have memories of where you were when you heard the news that John Kennedy had been shot, and most of us have similar memories of where we were and what we were doing when we heard that the World Trade Center had been hit.